cut-off wavelength (original) (raw)

 fraction of power in fiber core

-For LPlm modes of a fiber, only for <$l = 0$> the fraction of the power guided in the core goes to zero when approaching the cut-off.
-For modes with higher <$l$>, the mode size stays finite there.
+For LPlm modes of a fiber, only for ($l = 0$) the fraction of the power guided in the core goes to zero when approaching the cut-off.
+For modes with higher ($l$), the mode size stays finite there, although it may be reduced substantially.

 In step-index fibers, there is theoretically no cut-off for the fundamental (LP01) mode, although propagation losses at long wavelengths may still be high, even making the fiber unusable.
-This is essentially because long-wavelength light would have a mode size well beyond the fiber core, with such mode experiencing light guidance and thus being very sensitive e.g. to microbending.
+Even well before running into the spectral region with strong infrared absorption beyond 2 μm wavelength, a single-mode fiber may become unusable for guiding light essentially because long-wavelength light would have a mode size well beyond the fiber core, where the mode becomes very sensitive e.g. to microbending.
 Note, however, that in such situations there is not a well-defined mode cut-off, but rather one sees gradually rising propagation losses at longer wavelengths.

 For other (not step-index) fiber designs, in particular for some photonic crystal fibers, there can also be a fundamental mode cut-off.